SamuelHein26/ai-speech-accent-practice/README.md

 ### Database configuration

-The backend now expects a Supabase Postgres connection string.
+The backend expects the Render PostgreSQL connection string.
 Provide one of the following environment variables when starting the FastAPI service:

-* `SUPABASE_DB_URL` &mdash; preferred.
-Use the full connection string from the Supabase dashboard (Service Role works best) and be sure it includes `sslmode=require`.
+* `DATABASE_URL` &mdash; default Render variable.
+Ensure it includes `sslmode=require`.
-* `DATABASE_URL` &mdash; legacy fallback.
-If `SUPABASE_DB_URL` is absent we will read this variable instead.
 * `DATABASE_URL_SYNC` &mdash; optional override for environments where only a synchronous DSN is available during migrations.
+* `RENDER_DATABASE_URL` &mdash; legacy fallback supported for backwards compatibility.

 For production deployments leave `DATABASE_SSL` unset (or set it to `true`).
-This allows the app to create a TLS context for Supabase automatically.
+This allows the app to create a TLS context for Render automatically.
 In local development you can omit both `DATABASE_SSL` and `sslmode` parameters to keep plain connections against Docker/Postgres.